Storm Related Outages

 Know the Risks

 Thunderstorms, high winds and snowstorms can create power outage situations that may last longer than a few minutes.
 They could be widespread and even last for days.
 You should always be prepared ahead of time for the possibility that you will be without power for a longer period.
 Before a power outage strikes, consider the following

 - Battery powered smoke alarms need to be regularly fitted with fresh batteries.
 People often heat their home with wood or other power supply means, which could increase the risk of fire, and permanently wired smoke alarms do not work in a power outage.

 - Make sure your home has a working carbon monoxide detector.
 If it is hard-wired to the house's electrical supply, ensure it has a battery-powered back-up.

 - New handheld phones won’t work without power.
 Buy an inexpensive handset to plug directly into the telephone jack.
-You might consider a UPS to power or recharge communication devices (computer, cell phones, wireless phones) if access to the outside is important during an outage.
+You might consider a UPS or battery pack to power or recharge communication devices (computer, cell phones, wireless phones) if access to the outside is important during an outage.

 - If a back up generator is in your plans, it should have an ESA inspected transfer capability and fuel on hand to last through a longer outage.
 Store fuel responsibly and know what devices your generator can supply.

 - In the winter, always keep a full tank of gas in the automobile.
 This will allow you to drive somewhere that has power when the roads are safe to travel.
 It will also reduce the risk of gas lines freezing in winter.